 Once you’ve determined which knowledge sharing metrics are most important to your business, you should set up a system to continuously track them.
 Checking in on these metrics at regular intervals will help you answer the following questions:

-Is the knowledge sharing platform continuing to deliver value to the organization?
+Is the knowledge management platform continuing to deliver value to the organization?

 What’s working well?